davisknight7/Subscription-Manager/Documentation/User.md

 - You just click through each step, filling out requested information.
 The next step looks like this:
   ![Onboarding Step 1-1](./images/step1-onboarding-profile-setup.png)
 - Steps will look similar to these listed above.
+- The 'previous' button takes you to the previous step.

 ## Step 3:
 - The last step will have a submit button, currently there is no functionality to this: